burke-md/tool-nft/README.md

 The goal of this project is to create a smart contract.
 This contract will represent in game tools.
 For example a black smith's hammar or fire tongues.
 The contract shall fulfill the below requirments.

 - [x] Create an ERC721 NFT
-- [ ] With a fixed supply of 5 pieces
+- [x] With a max supply of 5 pieces
 - [ ] Each token will hold an attribute ex. type of tool.
 - [x] Contract must be pausable
 - [x] Tokens must be burnable